What’s the school culture like?

 - After-hours social — Organize a monthly after hours social at a local restaurant or bar.
 Consider offering a free appetizer to encourage people who don’t normally attend after-hours events to come.

 - Compliments from coworkers — Supporting other coworkers is a great way to build up a team.
-During a staff meeting, give everyone a slip of paper (I’ve seen “drops” that are meant to fill everyone’s bucket, but heart-shaped would be great too) and ask them to fill it out with compliments for a teacher — and then put them into the teachers’ mailboxes.
+During a staff meeting, give everyone a slip of paper.
+Then ask them to fill it out with compliments for a teacher — and then put them into the teachers’ mailboxes.
+I’ve seen “drops” that are meant to fill everyone’s bucket, but heart-shaped would be great too.
 There’s nothing like getting a sweet compliment on a rough day!

-- Bagel breakfasts on Fridays — One Friday a month have administration or every Friday throughout the year (rotate staff), bring in bagels or some kind of breakfast for staff.
+- Bagel breakfasts on Fridays — One Friday a month have administration bring in bagels or some kind of breakfast for staff.
 It’s nice to not have to worry about eating breakfast at home on a Friday morning.
 People take one Friday each for the entire school year and bring in bagels.
-When it was my turn, the speech team doubled up and did a build-your-own yogurt parfait station during Better Hearing and Speech Month.
+When it was my turn, the speech team doubled up.
+We did a build-your-own yogurt parfait station during Better Hearing and Speech Month.
 Be creative — staff eats it up, literally!

-- Super charged social committee — Super charge your social committee if your school’s morale is on the decline by making sure they are doing special things for the teachers at least monthly.
+- Super charged social committee — Super charge your social committee by doing special things for the teachers at least monthly.
 Recruit new members!
 And make sure they collect dues so that you have a budget.

 - Secret Santa — Don’t forget to have a secret Santa around Christmas-time — turn it into a fun party and try opening presents in front of the other teachers after school.
 Try a white elephant party for even more laughs!